 CROSS TALENT HIRING – AN INCREASING TREND IN THE REAL ESTATE SECTOR

 In an age, where corporates are competing to hire the best talent, boosting employer brand value has become critical.
-‘Integration’ being the key differentiator in aggressive businesses as well as service providers, frugal hiring has rapidly moved towards cross-functional absorption, with an aim to attract a diverse set of problem solving abilities and innovation.
+‘Integration’ being the key differentiator in aggressive businesses as well as service providers, frugal hiring has rapidly moved towards cross-functional absorption.
+The aim of this practice is to attract a diverse set of problem-solving abilities and innovation.

 Today, both job seekers and employers are diverging into newer directions and are willing to step into newer avenues.
-Expertise in construction and planning are key requirements of the real estate industry and because both professionals and employers across industries are acknowledging this, a lot of movement has been witnessed in this segment.
+Expertise in construction and planning are critical requirements of the real estate industry.
+And because both professionals and employers across industries acknowledge this, a lot of movement has been witnessed in this segment.
 Professionals working in architecture and design firms are willing to move to realty.
-This is because, while some want to see a stable career growth graph, others, aspire to see themselves in strategic managerial positions.
+This is because, some want to see a stable career growth graph, others aspire to see themselves in strategic managerial positions.

 Buying a home is an emotional decision and a lifelong investment.
 To cater to a service offering like this, the sales & customer-relationship management team should be capable of taking customers through this decision and help them make the right choice.
-Hence, the employers are seeking experts from the hospitality industry, automobile industry and professionals belonging to the luxury and premium retail space.
-These professionals add their diverse expertise in relationship management and take potential customers through a unique decision making experience.
+Hence, employers are seeking experts from the hospitality industry and the automobile industry.
+Furthermore, they are also looking for professionals belonging to the luxury and premium retail space.
+These professionals add their diverse expertise in relationship management and take potential customers through a unique decision-making experience.

 Real estate firms are increasingly using technology like augmented and virtual reality to give potential buyers an interactive experience.
+It provides them with enhanced satisfaction for their real estate investment.
 This trend is attracting marketers from FMCG, FMCD, and E-commerce spaces too.
-Now that real estate is regulated by RERA, there is a lot of scope for legal professionals, thus opening avenues for diversified job roles.
+Now that real estate is regulated by RERA, there is a lot of scope for legal professionals.
+This is opening avenues for diversified job roles.